How to start investing for as little as 1 dollar

 Trading fractional shares and full shares on Robinhood is commission-free.
 There might be other, non-commission fees associated with your investments, such as Gold subscription fees, wire transfer fees, and paper statement fees, which may apply to your brokerage account.
 View Robinhood Financial’s fee schedule to learn more.

-Fractional shares are illiquid outside of Robinhood and not transferable.
-For a complete explanation of conditions, restrictions, and limitations associated with fractional shares, see our Customer Agreement related to fractional shares.
+Fractional shares are illiquid outside of Robinhood and are not transferable.
+Not all securities available through Robinhood are eligible for fractional share orders.
+For a complete explanation of conditions, restrictions and limitations associated with fractional shares, see our Customer Agreement related to fractional shares.
+All investments involve risks.